5 Day Trips from Tel Aviv

 Tel Aviv is located in the center of Israel and has highway and public transportation links to cities across the country.
-Luckily Israeli is not that big so you can easily base yourself in Tel Aviv and make day trips to other destinations.
-Take a look at these Tel Aviv day trips which give you a good variety of top tourist destinations and less obvious day trip choices.
+Luckily Israel is not that big so you can easily base yourself in Tel Aviv and make day trips to other destinations.
+Take a look at these day trips from Tel Aviv which give you a good variety of top tourist destinations and less obvious day trip choices.

 Jerusalem is one of the must-see destinations in Israel and is only an hour away (depending on traffic) from Tel Aviv.
 If you are taking a day trip from Tel Aviv then don’t waste any time and start your trip with a walking tour of the Old City.
-Most of Jerusalem’s top attraction are in the Old City; here you can see the Church of the Holy Sepulchre, the Western Wall and Temple Mount where the Dome of the Rock stands.
-In the Old City there are many interesting stores, eateries, museums and other places of interest.
+Most of Jerusalem’s top attractions are in the Old City; here you can see the Church of the Holy Sepulchre, the Western Wall, and Temple Mount where the Dome of the Rock stands.
+In the Old City, there are many exquisite stores, eateries, museums, and other places of interest.

-Dead Sea and Masada day trips from Tel Aviv
+The Dead Sea and Masada Day Trip from Tel Aviv

 No trip to Israel is complete without a trip to the Dead Sea which lies 87 km south of Tel Aviv.
 This unique body of water is the lowest point on Earth.
 The Dead Sea water is three times as salty as the ocean.

 The mud that lines the banks and floor of the Dead Sea is rich in minerals that can benefit your general health and specifically your skin.
 Being the lowest point on Earth it is also the furthest point from the sun and so you can avoid the dangerous sun rays and just get the benefits of the sun.
 The Dead Sea air is also good for your health as it has high levels of oxygen and is pollen-free.